unicode-org/cldr/ldml/tr35-general.md

     *   `<language type="az">Azerbaijani</language>`
     *   **`<language type="az" alt="short">Azeri</language>`**

-In addition, the input locale display name could be minimized (see [Part 1: Section 4.3 Likely Subtags](tr35.md#Likely_Subtags)) before generating the LDN.
+In addition, the input locale display name could be minimized (see [Part 1: Likely Subtags](tr35.md#Likely_Subtags)) before generating the LDN.
 Selective minimization is often the best choice.
 For example, in a menu list it is often clearer to show the region if there are any regional variants.
 Thus the user would just see \["Spanish"\] for es if the latter is the only supported Spanish, but where es-MX is also listed, then see \["Spanish (Spain)", "Spanish (Mexico)"\].

 * * *